zxdev/server/readme.md

 *	```authkey``` is a simple user:pass based system and middleware with supporting management endpoints
 *	```passkey``` is an interval based rolling token generation system with middleware for machine-to-machine communication based on shared secret using RFC 4226 standards
+	* For passkey manual api tesing a passkey generator ```go build passkey/cmd/pkgen.go``` is provided to obtain the current passkey which can be used from the shell ```curl -H token:$(./pkgen AW6TJVTYMAYJXLWFW2WWJ6D3Q5B2AY25) http://localhost:1455/demo``` for command line testing

 See the example folder for working sample use cases